finos/common-domain-model/documentation/source/cdm-overview.rst

 The Rosetta DSL
 ^^^^^^^^^^^^^^^

 The CDM is a `domain model <https://olegchursin.medium.com/a-brief-introduction-to-domain-modeling-862a30b38353>`_ written in a Domain-Specific Language (DSL) called the *Rosetta DSL*.
+The CDM is distributed into multiple common programming languages using a *code generation* mechanism from the Rosetta DSL.

-The Rosetta DSL comprises a `language <https://github.com/REGnosys/rosetta-dsl>` (i.e. syntax and rules) and code generators <https://github.com/REGnosys/rosetta-code-generators>.
+The Rosetta DSL comprises a `language <https://github.com/REGnosys/rosetta-dsl>`_ (i.e. syntax and rules) and `code generators <https://github.com/REGnosys/rosetta-code-generators>`_.
 The language includes one default code generator, into `Java <https://www.oracle.com/java/>`_.
 To facilitate adoption and implementation of the CDM by the community of industry participants, the Rosetta DSL is available open source under an Apache 2.0 license.
-This allows industry participants to write and share code generators for any other language.
+This allows industry participants to write and share code generators into any other languages.

-All the language components, their syntax and purpose are details in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl>`_.
+All the language components, their syntax and purpose are detailed in the `Rosetta DSL documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl>`_.
 The documentation also describes the mechanism to write and use code generators.

-.. note:: For more documentation about Rosetta and the DSL please visit the `Rosetta Documentation <https://docs.rosetta-technology.io>`_
+.. note:: For more information about Rosetta and the DSL please visit the `Rosetta Documentation <https://docs.rosetta-technology.io>`_

 The ISDA CDM Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^